 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Most corneal abrasions heal quickly.
 They usually don’t cause any permanent damage to the eye.
 Your child’s treatment may include the following.

 If your child’s healthcare provider sees a foreign body, he or she may remove it.
 He or she may use a small cotton applicator to do this.
 Or he or she may wash your child’s eye out with saline.

 Your child may get an antibiotic ointment or steroid eye drop for his or her eye.

 An eye patch can make your child more comfortable.
 Your child may need to wear the patch for 12 to 24 hours.

 If your child has a severe abrasion or cut to the cornea, he or she has a higher risk for eye damage.
-He or she may need to see an eye care doctor.
+He or she may need to see an eye care healthcare provider.

 Your child will need follow-up care with his or her healthcare provider to make sure the abrasion fully heals.
 Make sure your child doesn’t rub his or her eyes.
 This can make the abrasion worse.

 Abrasions can often be prevented.
 Your child should wear protective eyewear when doing activities that put his or her eyes at risk, such as during sports.

 - A corneal abrasion is a scratch or scrape to the cornea.